An AACOM Leadership Program

 All osteopathic college faculty members possess a solid grounding in their chosen subject area, allowing them to delve deeply into critical topics in osteopathic medicine.
 Yet the skills and competencies necessary for success as a subject expert are not the same as those required for success as a medical educator.
 Short of on-the-job training, trial and error experience, and on-campus faculty development programs, there are few opportunities that allow osteopathic medical education faculty to become scholars in medical education.

-The AACOM Scholar-in-Residence Program provides opportunities for college of osteopathic medicine faculty to engage in focused study and develop their competencies in medical education as a scholar-in-residence at the AACOM headquarters in Chevy Chase, Maryland.
+The AACOM Scholar-in-Residence Program provides opportunities for college of osteopathic medicine faculty to engage in focused study and develop their competencies in medical education as a scholar-in-residence at the AACOM headquarters in Bethesda, Maryland.
 Through the program, scholars:

 - Develop a proposal for study.